Governance Audit

 - Review of project progress against plan.

-- Discussion of current issues and risks.
+- Discussion of project risks and issues.

-- Coordination of tasks and activities.
+- Coordination of project activities.

 - Preparation of reports for the Project Steering Committee.